How To Choose A Ceiling Fan – Size, Blades & Airflow

 A: The number of ceiling blades is often an important point in deciding what type of ceiling fan to purchase, but this is becoming less of a question of function and more of personal choice with advancements in technology.

 It used to be the case that a five- or six-blade ceiling fan would translate into more efficiency as opposed to a three blade or four blade, but that’s no longer the case.
-Since the CFM is the measure for a fan’s airflow efficiency, the number of blades are more related to embellishing the style for your space.
+Since the CFM is the measure for a fan’s airflow efficiency, the number of blades is more related to embellishing the style for your space.
 For example, a four or five blade ceiling fan provides a more conventional, balanced look, whereas a fan with two or three blades possesses a modern and sleek style.

 Q: How do different blade finishes affect their function?